 Creating a workable budget is the first step towards financial success.
 It means that you're in control of your money and able to weather any financial bumps in the road without getting derailed.

 Here’s a quick checklist of things you can do to get prepared:

 Getting your finances under control requires some up-front work.
 However, gaining clarity on your expenses and spending will help you identify areas where you can make changes.

 There's loads of budgeting apps and tools that can help you get started with a budget.
 Not sure where to begin?
-Check out Budget builder - it's a customised budget tool to help take the stress out of managing money.
+Check out mybudgetpal - it's a customised budget tool to help take the stress out of managing money.

-Budget builder is a really simple, easy-to-use tool that helps create the foundations of a good budget - giving you back control over your finances.
-Budget builder is exclusively available to all Booster members through mybooster.
+mybudgetpal is a really simple, easy-to-use tool that helps create the foundations of a good budget - giving you back control over your finances.
+Designed by Booster, mybudgetpal is free to use - no subscription required!

 If you were suddenly unable to work, could you cover all your expenses until you got back on your feet?
 How much do you need as a backstop to see you through a financial bump in the road?